Chapter Thirty-sixAs retold for Aaron Pinocchio finally ceases to be a Marionette and becomes a boy.

 "Gladly."

 As soon as Pinocchio went into the stable, he spied, lying on a bed of straw in the corner of the stable, a little Donkey worn out from hunger and too much work.
 After looking at him a long time, the puppet thought to himself, "I know that Donkey!
 I have seen him before."
-And bending low over him, he asked: "Who are you?"

 The Donkey opened weary, dying eyes and answered in the same tongue, "I am Lamp-Wick."